reek/anti-adblock-killer/README.md

 ## About
 Anti-Adblock Killer is a userscript aiming to circumvent many protections used on some websites that force the user to disable AdBlockers.
-This way, you can continue to visit such website without having to disable your Adblocker.
+This way, you can continue to visit such websites without having to disable your Adblocker.

 ## Donate